Einstein Type Systems on Complete Manifolds: Introduction

-In the above context, the main objective of this paper is to analyse existence results for the coupled Gauss-Codazzi system (\ref{Conformal-GaussCod}) on general complete manifolds, without a specific asymptotic structure.
-This follows the spirit of the work done by G. Albanese and M. Rigoli in \cite{AlbanseRigoli.1,AlbanseRigoli.2}, but now in the perspective of the developments commented above for the coupled system.
-As usual, this procedure will consist on two parts: first we prove a general existence criteria which relies on the existence of appropriate barrier functions (sub and supersolutions) and then we provide explicit constructions for these barriers.
-Since our analysis will be sensitive to the specific non linearities present in our problem, we will focus on a fairly general and physically well-motivated situation, which is that of energy momentum sources which contain contributions from a perfect fluid and an electromagnetic field.
-In such a case, our system takes the following form:\footnote{See Example \ref{020320211748}.
-Equation \eqref{EMSystem-CompleteManifolds} corresponds to the case $q =0$, and thus one avoids the electromagnetic constraint in the physically motivated equations \eqref{fullsystem}.}
+The main objective of this paper is to analyse existence results for the coupled Gauss-Codazzi system (\ref{Conformal-GaussCod}) on general complete manifolds, without a specific asymptotic structure.
+This follows the spirit of the work done by G. Albanese and M. Rigoli in \cite{AlbanseRigoli.1,AlbanseRigoli.2}, but in the perspective of the developments commented above for the coupled system.
+This procedure will consist of two parts: a general existence criterion which relies on the availability of appropriate barrier functions, and then explicit constructions for these barriers.
+Since our analysis will be sensitive to the specific non linearities present in our problem, we will focus on a fairly general and physically well-motivated situation, which is that of energy momentum sources with contributions from a perfect fluid and an electromagnetic field.
+In such a case, our system takes the following form (see Example \ref{020320211748}):

 Above, the functions $\epsilon_1,\epsilon_2$ and $\epsilon_3$ represent the energy contributions of the physical sources involved, while $\omega_1$ and $\omega_2$ stand for the corresponding momentum densities.